joeselway/42-mouse-scroll/README.md

 Because ByHost preferences only apply to the current computer, automatically running this from your network home folder at every login will make sure your preferred settings follow you between computers @ 42.

-The script also sets the mouse cursor movement sensitivity.
-Please edit this with a value to your liking, either before running install.sh or directly in ~/Library/Scripts/setmousescroll.sh.
+The script also sets the mouse cursor movement sensitivity. **Please edit this with a value to your liking**, either before running install.sh or directly in ~/Library/Scripts/setmousescroll.sh.

 To do this, you can use the GUI to set it up, then run: